 What is a cost-sharing agreement?
 A scholarship can be co-financed by a private company or a foreign or local institution.
 Different patterns of cost-sharing can be put into place depending on the nature of the relationship between the student and the co-financing institution.
 The co-financing institution will fully or partly fund the monthly allowance.

 What if I don’t want to be part of the specific programme organized for the laureates for between February and July 2023?
-The programme is designed to prepare and better equip students to integrate into life in France and into the work world after their studies.
+The programme is designed to prepare and better equip students to integrate into life in France and into the professional world after their studies.
 Participation in each aspect of this programme is conditional for the final awarding of this scholarship.

 Are there any commitments for a scholar after finishing his/her studies in France?
 The programme is aimed at promoting exchanges and cooperation between France and South Africa but there are no formal commitments.
 In the case of a scholarship with cost sharing scheme (from other public or private institutions other than the French Embassy), specific commitments may apply.
 This programme is not fit for individuals looking for immigration opprortunities.

 What happens if I am unable to complete my studies in France?
 A strong motivation, a mature personal project and a commitment to complete a study programme are part of the criteria to select the laureates.
 The scholarship can be ended anytime if the laureate is not fulfilling her/his study requirements.

 Is there any set quota on the number of scholarships granted?
 No, there is no specific quota.
 In the frame of the 2022 programme, 23 new scholarships have been granted.
 The total number of scholarships for the current academic year is 40.

 Is there any set distribution of scholarships by field of studies?
 No, only the best applications are selected regardless of the field of study.
 All fields of study are encouraged.
 Every application and project will be considered.